Kafiil/string-calculator-kata/README.md

 Remember to refactor after each passing test

-2. Allow the Add method to handle an unknown amount of numbers1
+2. Allow the Add method to handle an unknown amount of numbers

 3. Allow the Add method to handle new lines between numbers (instead of commas).